tristandunn/electron-base/README.markdown

     npm run package

-Be sure to correct the identify name in `package.json` for signing.
+Be sure to correct the identity name in `package.json` for signing.

 ## License